moorada/neferpitool/README.md

     "PATHRESOLVER": Path of DNS solver (resolv.conf)
-    "HOURSLEEPBACKGROUNDMONITORING": Waiting time between total scans in background mode "CHECKRELIABILITYTIME": When scanning for typodomains fails or is unreliable this time is waited before rescanning
+    "HOURSLEEPBACKGROUNDMONITORING": Waiting time between total scans in background mode "CHECKRELIABILITYTIME": When scanning for typodomains fails or is unreliable this time is waited before rescanning "REPORTFREQUENCY" Cron regex, indicates when to email the report

 ```
 ### Domain states